LSSTDESC/DC2-analysis/contributed/README.md

 # Contribute your analysis notebooks/code

-Here are the instruction to contribute your analysis notebooks/code to this repo.
+Here are the instructions to contribute your analysis notebooks/code to this repo.

 If you are an experienced git user, the TL;DR is:
 - Checkout a new branch.